IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 ## More Compositions

-Another easy to understand and out-of-the-box available Composition methods is the `repeat`:
+Another easy to understand and out-of-the-box available composition methods is the `repeat`:
 `composer.repeat(count, task)` runs `task` `count` times.

-Let's first define the Composition (and store it in a file named `demo_repeat.js`):
+Let's first define the composition (and store it in a file named `demo_repeat.js`):

 ```javascript
 composer.repeat(5, 'task_repeat')